 This attribute, when TRUE, indicates that the stream of messages may contain messages of zero length, requiring support for this in the actual interface.
 If all messages are zero length, and there is one opcode, the protocol is simply a stream of events with no content.
+When this attribute is true, it forces byte enables to be included in WSI.

 Worker Data Interface OCP Profiles